Casebrook

 Casebrook is a suburb on the northern side of Christchurch city.

-The land was farmed by Walter Case (1881?-1961).
+The land was farmed by Walter Case (1881?–1961).
 When Casebrook Intermediate was built in 1966, it combined his name with the presence of a stream near the school.
 The suburb developed subsequently and took its name from the school.
 There is a Walter Case Drive in the suburb.
+Casebrook contains one intermediate school and home to a local soccer team, the Nomads United.